-- f.
-We will issue a public notice to confirm: - Publication of the draft Plan Strategy and accompanying Sustainability Appraisal (including Strategic Environmental Assessment and Scoping Report, Draft Habitats Regulations Assessment and any Equality/Rural Needs Screening and how to view or obtain copies; - ii.
+- e.
+We will contact those who submitted representations with regard to the Preferred Options Paper to inform them of the publication of the draft Plan Strategy and accompanying documents (including the public Consultation Report), details of how to view the documents or obtain copies, the dates of public exhibitions, confirmation of the 8 week period for public consultation, and the closing date for receipt of representations; - f.
+We will issue a public notice to confirm: - i.
+Publication of the draft Plan Strategy and accompanying Sustainability Appraisal (incorporating any Environmental Report and Equality Report), and how to view or obtain copies; - ii.
 The dates and locations of public engagement events, exhibitions and drop-in information sessions; - iii.
-The 8-week period and closing date for receipt of representations to the draft Plan Strategy and accompanying Environmental Report; and - iv.
-That representations received after the end of the 8-week period of public consultation cannot be accepted.
+The 8 week period and closing date for receipt of representations to the draft Plan Strategy and accompanying Environmental Report; and - iv.
+That representations received after the end of the 8 week period of public consultation cannot be accepted.

-This public notice will be placed on our website and appear in the Antrim Guardian, Newtownabbey Times, and Belfast Gazette and.
+This public notice will be placed on our website and appear in the Antrim Guardian, Newtownabbey Times, and Belfast Gazette.

 - g.
-We will make the draft Plan Strategy, its supporting documents, and the Public Consultation Report available on our website, in our offices at Mossley Mill, Newtownabbey, and Antrim Civic Centre and provide hard copies upon request at a specified price; and - h.
-We will report representations to the Elected Members
+We will make the draft Plan Strategy, the Sustainability Appraisal, and the public Consultation Report available on our website, in our offices at Mossley Mill, Newtownabbey, and Antrim Civic Centre and provide hard copies upon request at a specified price; - h.
+We will report representations to the Elected Members; and - i.
+We will notify all those on our community involvement database about the publication of the draft Plan Strategy.